Be Careful What You Piss For

 Having fasted the night before, when the nurse puts the needle in my arm, it doesn’t take long for me to feel like I’m dying.
 “Are you OK?”
 He asks as the life drains out of me.
 I try dig deep into my British reserve and nod.
 Then tunnel vision creeps in and my focus shifts to some other dimension.
 “Are you absolutely sure?”
 He asks again.
 I concede that I’m probably not, and he ushers me to a bed, grey and shaking.

-Twenty minutes and a peanut-butter and jam sandwich later, I’m on the train to Brighton feeling better, eager to start drinking and to see my friends.
+Twenty minutes and a peanut-butter and jam sandwich later, I’m on the train to Brighton feeling better, eager to start drinking and to see my friends, most of whom I haven’t seen in months.
 But when I catch up with them, several feel the need to comment on how thin I look – a theme most of my family have ploughed for the past few months.
-I maintain that I’m a goddamn athlete, proud of my new shape.
+I maintain that I’m a Herculean athlete and proud of my new shape.
 “But it’s your arms, they’re so… small,” says one of my closest pals.
-He squeezes my wiry arm, looking like an unimpressed farmer at a livestock auction.
+He squeezes my wiry bicep, looking like an unimpressed farmer at a livestock auction.

 Where, but where are the compliments?
 I’ve spent months running, lifting weights, working as hard as my schedule and willpower will allow.
 I decide to ignore their comments and get drinking – I’ve found that beer is wonderful for this blasted thirst.